Can we treat Long Covid?

 Put it in writing.

 Write to the practice manager to raise your concerns and ask for their advice.
+Provide a reasonable deadline for them to respond.

 Is Long Covid real?